nilsberzins/Adv-Computation-Portfolio/README.md

-This repository is a portfolio of my computational statistics and data science work at California Polytechnic State University.
+This repository is a portfolio that captures most of my computational statistics and data science work at California Polytechnic State University.
 The most notable topics found in this portfolio include:
 - Simple Linear Regression Models
 - Multiple Linear Regression Models
 - Cluster Classification Models (Abstract, Hierarchical, K-means)